TG4: Entertainment

 Since its inception TG4 has provided a huge amount of light entertainment programming to its Irish speaking audience, such as the chat show Ardán and the fashion/dating show Paisean Faisean.

 Cleamhnas ("Matchmaker") was TG4's first attempt at a blind date type of show.
 It was presented by Seán Bán Breathnach and later by Páidí Ó Lionáird.
 The audience would be introduced to the contestant looking for love and then to one of their parents (generally the father of a male contestant and the mother of a female contestant), then introduced to three suitors.
 The father or the mother would then ask the suitors questions about how they would treat their son or daughter.
 The presenter would then go into the audience to talk to the suitor's friends.
 It would then be up to the mother or father to choose which suitor would go on a blind date with their son or daughter.

 This show ran for a number of years and was eventually replaced by Paisean Faisean where three boys/men select clothes for a girl, who would then choose the boy, based on the clothes that they had picked.
 This show was presented in the first three series by Aoife Ní Thuairisg, and in the fourth series by Blathnáid Nic Dhonnacha and Máiread Ni Chuaig.
 Máiread was replaced in 2008 by Síle Seoige.

 Eochair An Ghrá ("Key to the Heart") started airing in 2008 and is similar in format to MTV's Room Raiders.

 The producers of Paisean Faisean, Magma Films, have since sold the rights to Zoo Productions who will produce the series for MTV under the title Style Date.

 In 1996 TG4 aired Hollywood Anocht ("Hollywood Tonight"), a movie show presented by Síle Seoige.

 In 2004 TG4 launched a new strand of programming called Síle.
 It was presented by Síle Ní Bhraonáin and ran from 17:30 to 19:00 each weeknight.
 It was similar in format to RTÉ's Two Tube.

 On 24 September 2007, TG4 began broadcasting South Park in Irish, on Síle, with the more adult content removed but also made available on Saturday nights.
 In 2009 Síle was replaced by Ponc.

 They also had a number of quiz shows, including 90 Seconds.
 TG4 is a great way for students in Leaving Certificate or GCSCs or A-Levels who is studying Irish to learn from.
 Research has shown that those who watch or listen to TG4 are deemed to have a better understanding of the language.
 As well as that, having Gaeilge as a first or second language is shown to lead to more employment opportunities.

+On Friday late evenings, they would often broadcast a classic film such as a western, or alternatively a foreign language film.